MitchDarrow/HHC_2025/act2_rogue_gnome_identity_provider_mjd.md

 ## Solution Overview

-The adversary begins by using exposed gnome credentials (gnome:SittingOnAShelf) to authenticate against the Identity Provider (IDP).
+The attack begins by using exposed gnome credentials (gnome:SittingOnAShelf) to authenticate against the Identity Provider (IDP).
 This login returns a JSON Web Token (JWT), which is then analyzed.
 By exploiting weaknesses in JWT validation, the attacker modifies critical claims: changing the subject (sub) from gnome to santa, flipping the admin flag from false to true, and redirecting the jku field to a malicious JWKS file hosted on their own server.

-To support this, the attacker generates a fraudulent RSA key pair and publishes the public key in their rogue JWKS file, while signing the tampered token with the private key.
+To support the attack, the attacker generates a fraudulent RSA key pair and publishes the public key in their rogue JWKS file, while signing the tampered token with the private key.
 The manipulated token is then passed to the target service, which incorrectly validates it against the attacker-controlled JWKS endpoint.
 This grants unauthorized access and a valid session cookie.
 Finally, the attacker uses the session to connect to the diagnostic interface, retrieving sensitive data — in this case, the file refrigeration-botnet.bin.

 | Activity                                      | Primary Tactic        | MITRE ATT&CK Technique ID | MITRE ATT&CK Technique Name                  |
 |-----------------------------------------------|-----------------------|---------------------------|----------------------------------------------|